raspberrypilearning/lost-in-space/en/step_7.md

 ## Shining star

-Let's combine loops to make a shining star.
+Now you will combine loops to make a shining star.

 --- task ---
-Add a 'star' sprite to your animation.
+Add a 'star' sprite to your stage.

 ![Adding a star sprite](images/space-star-sprite.png)

 --- /task ---

 --- task ---
-Can you code your star to repeatedly grow and shrink?
+Can you add code to your star sprite to make the star repeatedly grow and shrink?

 ![Testing a shining star](images/space-star-test.png)

 --- hints ---
 --- hint ---
 When the green __flag is clicked__, your star sprite should __change size__ to get bigger a few times, and then __change size__ to get smaller a few times.
-It should do this so that it grows and then shrinks __forever__.
+It should do this so that it gets bigger and then smaller __forever__ and looks like it's shining light.
 --- /hint ---
 --- hint ---
-Here are the code blocks you'll need:
+Here are the code blocks you need:

 ```blocks
 repeat (10)